DinoChiesa/Java-Selenium-EdgeDashboardSnapper/Readme.txt

 ### Example 4

 This invocation runs the UEDashboardSnapper, which captures the API Proxy traffic over the past week.
-It reads from the specified file and uses .netrc to obtain credentials for Apigee Edge.
+It reads from the specified file.
+The -n option tells the tool to use .netrc to obtain credentials for Apigee Edge.

 ```
-java -classpath "target/lib/*:target/autodash-20180917.jar"  com.dinochiesa.autodash.UEDashboardSnapper -n -P autodash-sbux-production.properties
+java -classpath "target/lib/*:target/autodash-20180917.jar"  com.dinochiesa.autodash.UEDashboardSnapper -n -P autodash-orgname-production.properties

 ```